Serrowxd/mandracchia-law/README.md

 `sticky`: Located in `App.css` - makes the NavBar sticky when adding the `sticky` class attribute.

+`oco`: Located in `Upper.css` - makes the text color `orangered !important` - best used to highlight certain bits of text, will be moving to `span`.

 #### Fonts:

 `font-family`: Segoe UI Light `!important` -- located in `index.css` // modifies `body`